-VII.
-TIMEFRAME FOR COMMENCEMENT AND COMPLETION OF DEVELOPMENTS
+TIMEFRAME FOR COMMENCEMENT AND COMPLETION OF ACTIVITIES

-All HOME funds must generally be expended, and all development activity completed within three (3) years of DCA's contract start date.
-"Completion" is defined as all construction activities being complete, all development funds expended, all final inspections have taken place, and certificates of occupancy issued.
+All HOME funds must generally be expended, and all activities completed within three (3) years of DCA's contract start date.
+"Completion" is defined as all construction and rehab activities being complete, all activity funds expended, all final inspections have taken place.

+Additionally for new construction, the Certificate of Occupancy is issued and new developments have been purchased by income eligible homebuyers.
 All home buyer units must have ratified sales contracts within nine (9) months of the issuance of a certificate of occupancy for the unit or the unsold unit must be converted to a HOME-funded rental unit.

-VIII.
 COMPLIANCE WITH OTHER FEDERAL REQUIREMENTS